2 degrees C or 1.5 degrees C

 Publications around the 2015 UN Paris Climate Conference refer to a 2C limit as only up to 2100, which would be considerably more than 2C after 2100 to full equlibrium warming (UNEP 2015 Gap, Can Paris pledges avert severe climate change?
 A. Fawcett Science)

 2C = Certain Climate Planetary Catastrophe.
-The accumulated evidence is overwhelming that 2C is far beyond dangerous, and is certain catastrophe for billions, for world food security, for sea level, and the ultimate danger of feed back runaway carbon dynamic.
+The accumulated evidence is overwhelming that 2C is far beyond dangerous, and is certain catastrophe for billions, for world food security, for sea level, and the ultimate danger of climate change runaway feed back (runaway carbon dynamic IPCC).

 21 April 2016 1.5 C vs 2 C : New study shows why half a degree matters